AWinterman/simple-scuttle/README.md

     and will be called by Array.sort under the hood.
 This function is used to order updates when another Gossip instance requests updates more recent than a given version number.
+- `state`: if you would like to pass a specific object to the Gossip to use as its key value store, perhaps a [proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Meta_programming) which you have overrided to be backed by a database.

 # Admonition #